Trump says he and first lady tested positive for coronavirus

 There was no immediate comment from the Biden campaign on whether the former vice president had been tested since appearing at the debate with Trump or whether he was taking any additional safety protocols.

-World leaders offered the president and first familytheir best wishesafter their diagnosis, as governments used their case as a reminder for their citizens to wear masks and practice social distancing measures.

-On Friday, Trump had been scheduled to receive an intelligence briefing, attend a fundraiser and hold another campaign rally in Sanford, Florida.
-But just after 1 a.m., the White House released a revised schedule with only one event: a phone call on “COVID-19 support to vulnerable seniors.”
+Trump had been scheduled to attend a fundraiser and hold another campaign rally in Sanford, Florida, on Friday evening.
+But just after 1 a.m., the White House released a revised schedule with only one event: A phone call on “COVID-19 support to vulnerable seniors.”

 Hicks had been with Trump and other senior staff aboard Marine One and Air Force One en route to that rally and had accompanied the president to Tuesday’s presidential debate in Cleveland, along with members of the Trump family.
 They did not wear masks during the debate, in violation of the venue rules.